Driver in deadly car attack at Charlottesville white nationalist rally pleads guilty to federal hate crimes

 Breaking News Emails

-The man convicted of murder for his deadly car attack on counterprotesters at the 2017 white nationalist rally in Charlottesville, Virginia, pleaded guilty to federal hate crime charges on Wednesday in order to dodge a possible death penalty.
+The man convicted of murder in the deadly car attack on counterprotesters at the 2017 white nationalist rally in Charlottesville, Virginia, pleaded guilty to federal hate crime charges Wednesday in order to dodge a possible death penalty.

-James Alex Fields Jr., 21, from Maumee, Ohio, pleaded guilty to 29 of 30 charges against him, stemming from his deadly car attack in Charlottesville on Aug.
-12, 2017.

 Before Wednesday in this separate federal prosecution, Fields had pleaded not guilty to 30 hate crime charges.
 One of those charges had carried a possible death sentence.